ergflow/ergflow-android/README.md

 ![screenshot](images/phone_screenshot.jpg)

 If you have a way to cast your phone to a large screen using something like Chromecast then it is easier to get feedback while rowing.
+If you have sound on then a voice will coach you if it detects three faults in a row.

 ![demo gif](images/ergflow_demo.gif)

-It also creates an HTML report that can be downloaded after the session
+It also creates an HTML report that can be downloaded after the session.

 [sample report](https://ergflow.github.io/samples/SampleReport.html)